-This is further compounded by the fact that a major chunk, approximately 54.2% of the operating expenses is on the staff portion of total establishment expenses.
+This is further compounded by the fact that a prime chunk, approximately 54.2% of the operating expenses is on the staff portion of total establishment expenses.
 Thus discontent and snags in staffing patterns should be set right at the earliest if operating efficiencies have to be maximized.
-It also makes sound fiscal sense to explore avenues beyond the traditional to manage staffing in healthcare units.
+It also makes sound fiscal sense to explore avenues beyond the traditional to manage to staff in healthcare units.

 The solution to this is to have a centralized approach that takes into consideration the total needs instead of a unit by unit approach.
 This again will increase efficiencies and quality of patient care as managers will know of staff willing to work extra.
 The upturn is that it lowers cost and rationalizes allocation functions.